 Manual drives are usually a lot less expensive so if you’re working on a tight budget, these might be a good choice.
 However, they are a little more difficult to drive on hilly terrain and usually can’t turn as quickly.
 However, as all the following products are zero turn mowers, this isn’t an issue.

 Automatic transmission mowers don’t have a gear stick and will automatically switch up or down based on how fast you’re going.
 These are easier for people with little or no driving experience and it doesn’t take long to get fully acclimatized to.
 However, they cost a little more so they might not be suited to everyone.

 Hydrostatic transmissions are similar to automatics except they use fluids to control the gearbox.
 This provides a higher durability and smoother ride but these types of mowers are usually among the most expensive available.

 What Is A Zero Turn Mower?

 Zero turn mowers have a pretty strange name.
 You might assume that they’re like old, heavy vacuum cleaners – going in straight lines and being a huge pain to turn but actually, the opposite is true.

-Zero turn mowers are so called because they have a zero degree turning circle.
+Zero turn mowers are so-called because they have a zero-degree turning circle.
 Essentially, they can pivot on the spot.
-This allows you to trim the grass in awkward parts of your yard, such as areas with a sharp turn or an outcrop that would normally take two passes to get to.
+This allows you to trim the grass in particular parts of your yard, such as areas with a sharp turn or an outcrop that would normally take two passes to get to.